-Currently in the final phase, we are providing further electrical and mechanical engineering services as well as contract administration and construction supervision of the contracts.
-Upon its completion within this project will be a role model for wider adoption of district cooling system in other areas of Hong Kong.
+We provided further electrical and mechanical engineering services as well as contract administration and construction supervision of the contracts for the final phase.
+This project becomes a role model for wider adoption of district cooling system in other areas of Hong Kong.

-When finished, the annual saving of electricity is expected to be about 85 million kWh, equivalent to HK$76.5 million on electricity bills and a reduction of 59,500 tonnes of carbon dioxide emission from the development.
+The annual saving of electricity is expected to be about 85 million kWh after its operation, equivalent to HK$76.5 million on electricity bills and a reduction of 59,500 tonnes of carbon dioxide emission from the development.

 The District Cooling System in Kai Tak Development offers economical advantages over the conventional centralized air-conditioning systems.
 This mainly comes from the diversity factor, in that the total installed cooling capacity at the centralized plant is smaller than the sum of individual plants at the individual buildings based on conventional design.
 It is estimated that savings of at least 10% on overall installed capacity can be achieved which will also reduce the material use and plant space in individual buildings.